wondermike221/overline-zebar/README.md

 Detailed steps:

-1. Clone the repository to your local machine:
+1. Clone the repository to your local machine, in the .glzr directory (C:/Users/<USER>/.glzr/zebar for Windows):

    ```sh
    git clone https://github.com/mushfikurr/overline-zebar.git